On geometrically finite degenerations I: boundaries of main hyperbolic components: Boundary of

 \subsection{$M$-uni-critical doubly parabolic Blaschke product}

 Up to conjugation, there exists a unique uni-critical doubly parabolic Blaschke product for each degree:

 Recall that a degree $d$ proper holomorphic map $f: \D\longrightarrow \D$ is {\em $M$-uni-critical} if the critical points are contained in $B_{\Hyp^2}(0, M)$.
-The following compactness result is useful and interesting: \begin{prop} The space of degree all $d$ $M$-uni-critical doubly parabolic Blaschke products is bounded. \end{prop} \begin{proof} Suppose for contradiction that this space is not bounded, then there exists a degenerating sequence of $M$-uni-critical doubly parabolic Blaschke products $f_n$.
-We normalize so that $1$ is the parabolic fixed point.
-Since $f_n$ is degenerating and the critical points are all within $M$ distance away from $0$, after passing to a subsequence, $f_n$ converges algebraically to a constant function $t$.
+The following compactness result is useful and interesting. \begin{prop} The space of degree $d$ $M$-uni-critical doubly parabolic Blaschke products is bounded in the space of degree $d$ proper maps on $\D$. \end{prop} \begin{proof} Suppose for contradiction that this space is not bounded.
+Then there exists a sequence of $M$-uni-critical doubly parabolic Blaschke products $f_n$ that is degenerating viewed as rational maps.
+We normalize by rotation so that $1$ is the parabolic fixed point.
+Since $f_n$ is degenerating and the critical points are all within $M$ hyperbolic distance away from $0$, after passing to a subsequence, $f_n$ converges algebraically to a constant function $t$ by Lemma \ref{lem:critc}.